 Keeping with the theme of light and airy, it’s important to keep that in mind when determining your hardware finish.
 Opting for a lighter finish will help to continue the breezy feeling of beachy colours.
 Whereas a matte black may break up the space, and provide too much contrast, a satin nickel will seamlessly blend with the bright cabinetry to not distract away.

-Any of the silver finishes will be an excellent choice in a coastal home, whether it be polished or satin, they fit easily into the natural look.
+Any of the silver finishes will be an excellent choice in a coastal home, whether it be polished or satin, they fit easily into the natural look, and will compliment the blue and white palette.
 If you are wanting a bit of colour with your hardware, a refined gold that adds just a small pop of colour without overwhelming your cabinetry is an easy choice with Emtek satin brass pulls.

 The next item to consider when choosing hardware is detailing.
 As we have emphasized simplicity in the coastal design, similar thought should be implemented with your hardware.
 Choosing minimally detailed hardware does not mean you have to sacrifice style.
 Emtek’s wide range of products means there are many options that will fit your home’s style.